lyz-code/blue-book/docs/coding/python/python_code_styling.md

 >>> version: Tuple[int, int, int] = (3, 7, 1)
 >>> options: Dict[str, bool] = {"centered": False, "capitalize": True}
 ```
-If your function expects some king of sequence but don't care whether it's
+If your function expects some kind of sequence but don't care whether it's
 a list or a tuple, use the `typing.Sequence` object.

 ### Functions without return values